 3.)
 One Love

 Not a word was spoken between us, but it was clear he wanted to hold a baby.
-Thanks to this hero, Clemmy slept through the entire flight, and I was free to work on my documents.
+Thanks to this hero, Clemmy slept through the entire flight, and I was free to focus on my fear of flying.

 4.)
 Alex of Azerbaijan